 — Caffeine, including caffeinated sodas.

-— Tea, including black and green varieties that contain tannins that can increase production of stomach acid.
+— Tea, including black and green varieties that contain tannins, which can increase the production of stomach acid.

 — Carbonated beverages.